Lecture Recording and Live Streaming

 - The room has no feature for recording

-- To schedule a recording, select "Reserve with live streaming" under “Actions”.
-The status of the entry then changes to "Recording & Live Streaming werer panned".
+- Reserve a recording - To schedule a recording, click on the button "Reserve recording & live streaming" under Actions.
+The status of the entry will then change to "Recording / Live Streaming have been scheduled".

 - In parallel, an entry is created in the "Video streaming (Opencast)" block in the list of videos.
 The calendar icon behind the entry indicates that this is a scheduled recording.
 After clicking "Reserve with live streaming" in the recording calendar, it takes about 1 minute for the entry to appear in the Opencast block.
 This is about the time it takes Opencast to process the data.

-If you change a date in RWTHonline for which a recording is scheduled, the change will be transferred to the recording calendar and to Opencast with some delay.
+If you change the date in RWTHonline for which a recording is scheduled, the change will be transferred to the recording calendar and to Opencast with some delay.
 Due to the necessary synchronization of the systems, this can take several hours.
 Short-term changes are therefore not possible in this way.
-However, the recording and streaming function can also be controlled on site in the lecture halls.
-Please read the guides by the Lecture Hall 4.0 project.
+However, the recording and streaming function can also be controlled on-site in the lecture halls.
+Please read the guides for the Lecture Hall 4.0 project.

 If a recording has been scheduled, it will automatically start in the lecture hall exactly at the beginning of the event and will also automatically stop exactly at the end of the event.
 The same applies to a live stream.
 While the recording is running, the "Video Streaming (Opencast)" block in the course room displays a red dot for the recording in progress instead of the calendar icon for scheduling.